j0hanz/blog_beat_api/README.md

 * A User can create many Posts (one-to-many relationship).
 * A User can like many Posts (many-to-many relationship) through Like.
 * A User can comment on many Posts (many-to-many relationship) through Comment.
-* A User can favorite many Posts (many-to-many relationship) through the favourites field of Post.
+* A User can favorite many Posts (many-to-many relationship) through Favorite.

-* A User can have many SocialMediaLinks (one-to-many relationship).
+---